Connecting Fairfax City's Past and Present to Build a More Equitable and Inclusive Future

 Sarah Bennett

-bennsarah about 2 years ago
+bennsarah over 2 years ago

 When the City budget is in the black, taxes have been reduced and all future projects are fully funded, THEN start talking about changing street names.
 Until then, stop wasting tax payer money on this pointless exercise!
 Is there truly no other place that money needs to go -- no projects, no charitable endeavors, no improvements to libraries, parks or transportation?
 I find the City's willingness to even consider name changes to be galling.
 Have you read your own web page?
 "The city celebrates its past and embraces the future, and encourages it residents, business leaders and visitors to find out more about this fascinating city."
 It will be pretty hard to celebrate a past that you are busy trying to erase.

-Bee about 2 years ago
+Bee over 2 years ago

 While it is nice that they are trying to get feedback from diverse stakeholders across the community, the changing of the neighborhood roads really should be left to the votes of the home owners on their individual streets.
 That or the City should help compensate for the costs associated with the name changes since it is very easy for folks that don’t live on the recommended streets to request the name changes since they have no further consequences once it is implemented.

-Equity about 2 years ago
+Equity over 2 years ago

 I was out of town and missed the poll.
 As a resident of Plantation Parkway, I strongly feel that this street name, along with Confederate Lane and Reb Street, should be changed.
 There is absolutely no reason to honor a failed rebellion that sought to maintain the institution of slavery.
 (Yes, other street names possess a connection to the Confederacy, but the association is not nearly as strong or immediate.
 These three are the most egregious by far.)
 I would be in support of renaming all of the neighborhood streets, but at the very least, these three street names need to change.

-Meg about 2 years ago
+Meg over 2 years ago